 Hawaii State Governor Ige's Emergency Proclamation

-On March 23rd, the Office of the Governor, State of Hawaii issued a statewide “stay at home” order to aggressively work to stop the spread on the Hawaiian Islands.
+The Office of the Governor, State of Hawaii issued an amended and extended statewide “stay at home” order to aggressively work to stop the spread on the Hawaiian Islands.

 Global and National COVID-19 Resources

 - World Health Organization

 - Global Cases by the Center for Systems Science and Engineering

 - County of Hawaii Emergency Proclamations

 - Mayor Kim's Office: (808)961-8211